Part 1: Your First Stack

 control flow and error handling.

-When to Use
+When to use

-gen allows you to write code that looks and behaves like synchronous
+Use when you want to write effectful code that looks and behaves like

-code, but it can handle asynchronous tasks, errors, and complex control flow
+synchronous code, while still handling asynchronous tasks, errors, and complex

-The generator functions work similarly to async/await but with more
+Generator functions work similarly to async/await but keep errors,

-effects and return the final result at the end.
+from effects and return the final result at the end.

 gen(function* () { const const bucket: Cloudflare.R2Bucket